Rewind: Claudette LaBonte's Journey To Becoming Massachusetts' First LPGA Golf Professional - MASSGOLF

 “She is extremely unique in the way she teaches golf,” New Seabury member John Meade testified in a 1970 Boston Globe article announcing LaBonte’s promotion to head golf professional.
 “I call it a knock-kneed approach to the way she teaches the backswing and the follow through.”

-Claudette LaBonte (center) signs on as a golf professional at The Club at New Seabury in 1965 surrounded by owner George Page, left, and head pro Bill Ezinicki.
+Claudette LaBonte (center) signs on as a golf professional at The Club at New Seabury in 1965 surrounded by club operator George Page, left, and head pro Bill Ezinicki.
 (Contributed)

 LaBonte earned a promotion in early 1970 when New Seabury reorganized following Ezinicki’s departure from the club.
 She earned Class A Professional status, making LaBonte among just 85 nationwide.
 As busy as she was with teaching, the timing couldn’t have been more perfect.